-Check Point uses a configuration management system for the module and its components.
-CVS is used for configuration management of the source code.
-This software provides access control, versioning, and logging.
-Manual configuration management controls are utilized for the documentation.
-A formal process has been established, whereby a log is kept of all documentation and its updates.
-Documentation is tied to versions of the module through this log.
+Check Point uses a hybrid configuration management system for its products and documentation management needs.
+Both CVS and Rational® ClearCase® are used for configuration management of product source code releases.
+These software applications provide access control, versioning, and logging capabilities for tracking the components included in the various Check Point products.
+Manual configuration management controls are utilized for the associated product documentation.
+A formal process has been implemented whereby a log is kept of all product documentation and updates.
+Product documentation releases are tied to versions of the cryptographic module and source code build releases through this log.

-Additionally, Microsoft Visual Source Safe (VSS) version 6.0 was used to provide configuration management for the module's FIPS documentation.
-This software provides access control, versioning, and logging.
+Microsoft SharePoint® is used to provide configuration management and archival for the module's FIPS 140-2 documentation.
+This document database application provides access control, versioning, and logging for documents created in support of FIPS 140-2 validation testing efforts.